Ale-JRD/Trads/content/post/index-T1.md

 Gio skillfully twirled his katana in his hand and said.

-[That out-of-place feeling you’ve got might be the key to figuring him out.]
+「That out-of-place feeling you’ve got might be the key to figuring him out.」

-[It’s just intuition without basis, I’m not sure it’s a good idea to take such a gamble.]
+「It’s just intuition without basis, I’m not sure it’s a good idea to take such a gamble.」

-[No… it’s because we’re fighting this guy that it’s worth trying.]
+「No… it’s because we’re fighting this guy that it’s worth trying.」

 With that, Gio leaned forward.

 Taking a stance that resembled a beast, he was about to pounce on its prey.

-[To grasp that out-of-place feeling— I’ll buy us a little more time.]
+「To grasp that out-of-place feeling— I’ll buy us a little more time.」

 —Fwoosh!—